Shine The Spotlight on Survival

 This year, I am planning to walk 28km per day for 16 days starting on the 1st of September and end of the 16th of September to shine the spotlight on survival and raise funds for rape crisis organisations and dedication walks all over SA.

 Every step of my 2020 challenge will be taken in defiance of systemic violence against women, men and children in celebration of our collective survival spirit.

-Companies will get a Section18A certificate from the selected NGO's.
+Companies will get a Section18A certificate.

 - Jan 28, 2020 - R 280.00

 - "Hou aan om 'n verskil te maak!
 Ek is trots op jou." - Mammie

 Yellow for Survivors is a SA NPC that has been established to provide victims of rape and gender-based abuse with resources and safe spaces to find the support they need to start healing after severe, life-changing experiences.

 Leilani Kuter has walked 729km between 16 September - 12 October 2019 to raise funds and create awareness.
 Leilani will be doing another challenge starting on the 1st of September 2020.
 She will be walking 28km per day for 16 days.

 She is raising funds for organisations in SA which provide resources and safe spaces for these victims of rape and gender-based violence.
 Yellow for Survivors will host talks at school, lay the groundwork for a much-needed network of counselors and provide support to women, men and children.